 So far I have invested Kenya shilling.15, 000 and I will invest more in the expansion of the farm.
 Coffee growing has created a job for me and now also my two employees.

 Through our agent, we heard about the Nestlé partnership - and we thank God for Nestlé.
 Coffee is a perennial crop and therefore you need to know exactly what to do.
 I almost gave up the coffee business before Nestlé came into the picture because we would lose so much production due to poor farming practices.
 It is not easy to get a good agronomist, and those that are available I can not afford.
 But this type of training, I think I will be able to harvest 10 kg per tree in the next five years.

-Lillian is a young woman who owned land with a total of 100 coffee bushes in 2017. <- she still owns 100 coffee bushes, can you instead say that she has owned 100 coffee bushes since 2017?
+Lillian is a young woman who owned land with a total of 100 coffee bushes in 2017.
 This after taking over them from her parents, the only legacy she has as it looks today.
 The 100 shrubs include the old K7 variety and Ruiru.
 She supplies to Kaughi Wetlands which is affiliated with Mukarwa FCS.

 She has been in this business for two years and currently she can harvest 140kgs.
 With this type of production, Lillian finds it difficult to go break-even, which is one of the reasons why young adults in Kenya are discouraged from cultivating coffee.
 This means that she only harvests 1.4 kg of shrubs.
 The last time an economic sustainability study was done in Kenya was in 2018 and then indicated that the economic sustainability of a small farmer such as Lillian in Kenya was 2.53 kenya shillings, which means that Lillian is currently not economically sustainable.
 But the brighter side of it all is that the break-even point is 1.28 kg, which means that her business can cover her costs and even leave a small margin for her.